Date of Publishing: August 23, 2019

 Calling your full-time employees independent contractors may seem like a good way to save money – but it’s actually not.
 Misclassifying your employees as independent contractors in California can result in fines of $5,000-25,000 per violation in addition to unpaid payroll taxes.

-Understanding employee classification is a huge part of grasping California labor laws’ exempt employees as well.
 Independent contractors fall under the category of exempt employees, in addition to employees whose hourly rate of pay is greater than or equal to 2x the hourly minimum wage.
-It’s worth noting that exempt employees may not be eligible for overtime or the breaks that non-exempt employees are, which is why falsely classifying employees as exempt independent contractors can create an issue.
-Make sure you’re classifying your employees correctly and noting whether or not they are exempt.
+It’s worth noting that exempt employees may not be eligible for overtime or the breaks that non-exempt employees are.

 Health & Safety Laws

-Keeping your employees safe is an often overlooked part of California labor laws.
-The Department of Industrial Relations notes that California restaurant employers are often cited for violating various health and safety regulations, including:
+Maintaining safe working conditions for your employees is an often overlooked part of California labor laws.
+The Department of Industrial Relations notes that California restaurant owners should avoid violating health and safety regulations by taking measures like:

 Payroll Tax